ravendb/docs/docs/server/scaling-out/replication/index.markdown

 * On the first successful request, the failure count is reset.

 If the second replicated node fails, the same logic applies to it as well, and we move to the third replicated node, and so on.
 If all nodes fail, an appropriate exception is thrown.

+{NOTE The Client API checks if the replication is setup on the server.
+If your server has not the replication bundle active you might notice in server's logs that requests for `/docs/Raven/Replication/Destinations` result in `404`. /}

 At a lower level, those are the operations that support replication: